insightsengineering/tern/tests/testthat/_snaps/summarize_coxreg.md

         Age
           All                                   1.01       (1.00, 1.02)   0.2486

-# summarize_coxreg adds the multivariable Cox regression layer to rtables
+# summarize_coxreg adds the multivariate Cox regression layer to rtables

     Code
       res